-Elements part of a row or column container repeater can also be used in Calculation elements.
+Elements that are part of a row or column repeater can also be used in Calculation elements.
 However, they have a different syntax to normal elements and some specific formulas that will apply to them.

 For all elements NOT part of a repeater, the user can simply input ':' and a list of their elements will display, as shown below: